Fire and theft are two of the most devastating things that can happen to your home. So, how can we protect our homes from the worst?

 Keep mirrors away from windows

 You wouldn’t necessarily think having your mirror near a window could cause a fire, would you?
 Well, the summer sun is higher in the sky which can cause sunrays to reflect off mirrors and start fires.
 Reflected light from the sun directed rays from magnifying vanity mirrors onto curtains which caused the curtains to catch fire.
-The Cheshire Fire and Rescue Service attended two house fires because of this last year, so their advice is to make sure any mirrors or items containing lenses or glass aren’t facing the sun or left in a place where the sun can reflect from them onto materials or objects.
+The Cheshire Fire and Rescue Service attended two house fires because of this in 2019, so their advice is to make sure any mirrors or items containing lenses or glass aren’t facing the sun or left in a place where the sun can reflect from them onto materials or objects.

 How to stop thieves getting into your home